daniellee219/youdaonotepy/README.md

 * OAuth2.0 authentication
 * API calling wrapper

 Developed and maintained By [Daniel Lee](mailto:daniellee0219@gmail.com).
-All your bug reports and suggestions are welcome.
+Any bug reports or suggestions are welcome.

 # How to change base URL

 To prevent damages by unqualified applications, Youdao Note created an environment called the `Sandbox Environment`, which is completely isolated to the `Online Environment` so that you can test your application without modifying any existing data.
 You can switch to the `Sandbox Environment` by setting the `BASE_URL` as following:
 ```python
 import ynote